 David was the father of Solomon, whose mother had been Uriah’s wife[i]

 The story of David and Bathsheba is one of the more well-known stories in the Old Testament.
-We are tempted to view it as a tale of intrigue, seduction and love.
+We have romanticized it as a tale of intrigue, seduction and love.
 Our modern world exalts the notion of love at all costs, societal and moral norms be damned, and being true to self above all others.
 That this story took place in the Bible and that Bathsheba is in the lineage of Jesus seems incongruous.

-As the story goes, David should have been off fighting with his men, but he stayed back in Jerusalem, bored and restless.
-As he wandered the roof of his palace, he saw Bathsheba bathing.
-She should have been more discreet, but her husband, Uriah, was off fighting.
-It doesn’t strain the imagination to think that she might have been bored and lonely also![ii]
+As the story goes, David should have been off fighting with his men, but he stayed back in Jerusalem.
+He was bored and restless, as he wandered the roof of his palace.
+It was then that he saw Bathsheba bathing.

 Uriah, her husband was gone when she would have conceived, and that was problematic.
-Hoping to remain discreet David called Uriah in from the field, assuming that Uriah would go home and lie with his wife.
+Plotting to cover up the affair, David called Uriah in from the field, assuming that Uriah would go home and lie with his wife.
 In this way, his unfaithfulness might be covered up; Uriah would think the child was his; and no one would ever know.

 But Uriah was a faithful soldier.[iii]
-He felt he should not be taking a vacation while his countrymen were fighting.
-While David’s indiscretion was the seed of his desire to stay back and be lazy, Uriah sense of duty to his fellow soldiers fueled a desire to get back t the battle.
+He felt he should not be taking a vacation while his brothers in arms were fighting.
+While David’s failure to be honorable and fight with his men led to his indiscretion, Uriah’s sense of honor and duty to his fellow soldiers exposed David’s unfaithfulness.
+Uriah would not steal the pleasure of lying with his wife while his brothers were in harms way.

-Since Uriah didn’t take the hint to go home and be with his wife, David arranged for him to be sent to the front line when he returned to join his men.
-More pointedly, David sent instructions to the commander to have his men withdraw around Uriah, leaving Uriah by himself where he was killed, just as David intended.[iv]
+When David’s invitation to Uriah didn’t work, David arranged for him to be sent to the front line.
+More pointedly, David sent instructions to the commander to have his men withdraw from around Uriah, leaving Uriah vulnerable, and he was killed in battle, just as David intended.[iv]

 But that isn’t the end of the story.
-A Hollywood movie might end there, but God doesn’t leave us mired in the consequences of our own sin.
+God doesn’t leave us mired in the consequences of our own sin.
 None of us would survive.

-Though God allowed David to pay for his unfaithfulness, and it was a dear price, we are told that God “took away” David’s sin.[xi]
-This, of course, is a foreshadowing of God’s ultimate plan for us.
-That plan reached its climax in the person of Jesus as God, Himself, entered our history to fulfill His ultimate promise by His own doing.
+Though God allowed David to pay a dear price for his unfaithfulness, we are told that God “took away” David’s sin.[xi]
+This, of course, is a foreshadowing of God’s ultimate plan for us, and that plan reaches its climax in the person of Jesus as God, Himself, entered our history to fulfill His ultimate promise by His own doing.

 David and Bathsheba’s story foreshadows the ultimate redemption story that began to come to fruition when Jesus was born.
 We read that an angel who appeared to Joseph, a descendant of King David, to clue him into what God was doing with Mary, his bride to be.
 This angel explains God’s ultimate plan and how it will go down: